 To reporters in Auburn this week, defensive coordinator Kevin Steele said coaches should both ignore and use that game video.

 "Obviously, having been in the National Football League [Carolina Panthers, 1995-98] one thing I learned real quick is, it's hard to beat someone twice in the same year, particularly if they're a good football team, and if they're a really, really good football team, it's really hard," Steele said.
 "It's got a life of its own."

 In this life of its own, Auburn must pretend that previous game did not exist: "That last game, it's not going to look anything like that last game, probably, in anybody's imagination.
 So we've got to prepare just like the first game against Georgia never happened, although we do have the advantage of the video of it.
 It did happen."

 And it must prepare with the video of the game that did exist: "We can take off the video to show them how we can correct things."

-Among the nine teams that upturned the previous result and gained “revenge,” whatever that means, two stand out from this decade.
+Among the nine teams that upturned the previous result and gained "revenge," whatever that means, two stand out from this decade.
 In 2012, Wisconsin lost, 30-27, at Nebraska on Sept.
-29 yet won their Big Ten title game, 70-31.
+29 yet won their Big Ten title game by 70-31.
 In 2014, Oregon lost, 31-24, to Arizona at home on Oct.
-2, then won their Pac-12 title game, 51-13, sort of correcting the only smudge on Oregon’s record at that time.
+2, then won their Pac-12 title game by 51-13, sort of correcting the only smudge on Oregon's record at that time.

 A student of the game presented Professor Smart at Georgia with a memory.
 In 2011, Smart coordinated the defense for an Alabama team that lost at home to LSU, 9-6, in overtime, on Nov.
 5. Through the usual byzantine sequence of events and votes and laptop luminosity, Alabama then got a rematch with LSU on Jan.
 9 in the BCS championship game, which Alabama won, 21-0.